IEvangelist/profanity-filter/README.md

 ## ⁉️ Why

 But why is this important?
+Let's be honest, not everyone who creates issues or pull requests use appropriate language (it's not always rainbows and ponies, am I right?)

-> [!TIP]
+> [!NOTE]
-> Let's be honest, not everyone who creates issues or pull requests use appropriate language (it's not always rainbows and ponies, am I right?)
-With this action in your repositories GitHub workflow, it can be 🌈 and 🐎.
+> With this action in your repositories GitHub workflow, it can be 🌈 and 🐎.

 ## 🤓 Usage